Loyalty Home Inspections, LLC

 DO YOU MAINTAIN MEMBERSHIP IN A PROFESSIONAL HOME INSPECTOR ASSOCIATION?

-diligence you deem appropriate.
+There are many state and national associations for home inspectors.
+Request to see their membership ID, and perform whatever due diligence you deem appropriate.
 I'm a Certified ASHI inspector, officer in the First State ASHI chapter, licensed in DE and PA and insured.

 DO YOU PARTICIPATE IN CONTINUING EDUCATION PROGRAMS TO KEEP YOUR EXPERTISE UP TO DATE?